QuantEcon/lecture-python-intro/_sources/eigen_II.md

 We are now prepared to bridge the languages spoken in the two lectures.

-A primitive matrix is both irreducible (or strongly connected in the language of graph) and aperiodic.
+A primitive matrix is both irreducible (or strongly connected in the language of {ref}`graph theory<strongly_connected>` and aperiodic.

 So Perron-Frobenius Theorem explains why both Imam and Temple matrix and Hamilton matrix converge to a stationary distribution, which is the Perron projection of the two matrices